felixduvallet/ros-travis-integration/README.md

   - dependencies that must be checked out from source.
 These are handled by 'wstool', and should be listed in a file named dependencies.rosinstall.

-Note: All dependencies should be handled in one of these fashions; do **not** add package dependencies directly to the .travis.yml file.
+All dependencies should be handled in one of these fashions; generally you should not add package dependencies directly to the .travis.yml file.

+For public builds (i.e. when using travis-ci.org), `wstool` dependencies should use a *public* access link (for instance, the https github address instead of ssh).
+Otherwise you will get a "Permission denied (publickey)" error.

 # ROS variables: